nyanmyohtet/laravel-docker-boilerplate/README.md

 `docker-compose exec app php artisan migrate`

+App is running at http://localhost:8000.

-App is running at http://localhost:8080.
+PHPMyAdmin is running at http://localhost:8080.

 SSH into 'app' container